giomj/datascience/README.md

 docker-compose up
 ```

-Copy the authenticated token URL from the terminal and browser to it.
+Copy the authenticated token URL from the terminal and browse to it.

 Open a new terminal in Jupyter

 ```